findhr/synthetic_timeseries_interactions/README.md

-# Interaction Time Series
+# Synthetic Time Series Interactions

-This repository contains the source code of the software tools (`src/experiment`) used to support the design and execution of an experiment to study *how the outcomes of job applicants can be affected by ranking algorithms, user interfaces, and environmental factors*.

-Also, it includes the source of the tool (`src/synthetic_data_generator`) employed to generate the synthetic dataset of interactions.
-Output of the synthetic data generator is located inside the directory `gen_output`.
+This repository contains the source code of the software employed to generate the synthetic dataset of interactions.

 ## Synthetic Interactions Generation